Eclipse-Phase-Unofficial/ep-character-creator/README.md

 ## Development VM

 I have configured a development virtual machine, using Vagrant and Puppet, that you can use to quickly get up and running.
-It is a standard LAMP stack running on Ubuntu 13.10, and comes with [PDFlib Lite 7](http://www.pdflib.com/download/free-software/pdflib-lite-7/).
+It is a standard LAMP stack running on Ubuntu 13.10.

 ### Prerequisites